KhymNad/CABOA/README.md

 - ✅ Auto-scrolling event carousel (with pause on hover)
 - ✅ Dynamic team and news sections using data arrays
 - ✅ Responsive layout and interactive design
-- ✅ Deploys to GitHub Pages with ease
+- ✅ Deploys to Firebase with ease

 ---